evannetwork/public-concepts/Negotiated Credential Exchange Protocol/negotiated_credential_exchange_protocol.md

 - Revisit negotiation phase and improve data exchange.
 It would probably be better to only send parts of the data the proposal receiver does not agree with / wants to change instead of them sending back the whole proposal in an altered form.
+- Dictate proof [request] format or leave it open?